build-week-foodie-fun/Android/README.md

 Foodie App was created by a three person Android team within four days.

 The user is able to sign in.
-If the user does not have an account, they can click on the Register button.
+If the user does not have an account, they can click on the "Register" button.

 <img src="applauncher.png" alt="applauncher" width="360px">